-Want people to not only watch your video, but engage with it, too?
-On YouTube, you can add clickable links YouTube calls this annotations to your videos.
+Want people to not only watch your video but engage with it, too?
+On YouTube, you can add clickable links YouTube calls these annotations to your videos.
 These annotations work kind of like call-to-action buttons, and you can use them to link people to subscribe to your channel, to link to merchandise or a fundraising campaign, to go to another resource to learn more, and so on.

-It';s an easy way to encourage people to actually engage and interact with your videos.
+It’s an easy way to encourage people to actually engage and interact with your videos.
 (For marketers, it might even be a way to send people back to your website.)

 Here’s how you add annotations to your own videos.